Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 They have also popularised the concept that the prevention of fibrosis may open the door to regeneration in the human body.
-His group has also begun research into stem cells and have recently discovered a new line of multipotent stem cells in the adult retina that can de-differentiate into various cells of the retina and help maintain vision in a model of retinal blindness.
-They are also working on an exciting new project to regenerate the optic nerve using stem cells with Professors Astrid Limb and Geoff Raisman, resulting in the recent "energy" theory of glaucoma based on astrocytic-axon disinsertion leading to axonal and ganglion cell body death with subsequent collapse of the nerve head.
+His group also collaborate in research into stem cells including a line of multipotent stem cells in the adult retina that can de-differentiate into various cells of the retina and help maintain vision in a model of retinal blindness.
+They are also working on projects to regenerate function of the optic nerve using stem cells with Professors Astrid Limb and Geoff Raisman, resulting in the recent "energy" theory of glaucoma based on astrocytic-axon disinsertion leading to axonal and ganglion cell body death with subsequent collapse of the nerve head.

 Professor Sir Peng Tee Khaw has helped raise research and infrastructure grants of over £100 million, including the new £20 million Moorfields International Children’s Eye Centre, for which he was the main clinical fundraiser.
 He headed the application for and is the director of the NIHR Biomedical Research Centre in Ophthalmology, which includes a new NIHR Clinical Research Facility and Translational Research Clinical Centre (TRACC) to ‘fast track’ new clinical therapies, an NIHR early phase unit, and the Weston Functional testing centre.